mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.1-Release-Notes.md

 variable.
 For more information please consult the [Configuration Guide](../Getting-Started/Configuration-Guide.md).

+### Cache behaviour in transactions

+It can now be specified how the cache should be behave when a transaction is active.
+Please refer to the [documentation](../Filters/Cache.md) for details.

 ## Bug fixes

 [Here is a list of bugs fixed in MaxScale 2.2.1.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Closed%20AND%20fixVersion%20%3D%202.2.1)